arrangabriel/FLUSH/README.md

 ```
 ### Exit the shell
 ```
-These lines exibit the same behaviour
+These lines exhibit the same behaviour

 $ exit

-$ ^D
+$ ^d
 ```
 ### IO-redirection
 ```